Bielzin12736437/zig-cross-compile-action/README.md

 ---

 If you want deterministic, Docker-free cross-compilation with minimal configuration, this Action gives you a clean, opinionated foundation for your CI pipelines.

+## Further reading

+Read the story behind this Action: [Cross-compile anything to anywhere with one GitHub Action](https://dev.to/rul1an/cross-compile-anything-to-anywhere-with-one-github-actionwhy-i-ended-up-building-this-2b62) on Dev.to.